 |MM23||Celtic||68:35||Maggie Sansone, Loreena McKennitt, Hilary Stagg, Patrick Ball|

 All notes pertain to the individual playlists, not the overall playlist catalog.

 - Total time is the readout from iTunes, i.e., excluding inter-track gaps that may be added when burning CDs, depending on your settings.
 Adding individual track times will give a different figure that can vary by several seconds from the iTunes readout.

-- Burning CDs: Total time on most playlists has been kept enough below 80 minutes to prevent overrunning space when burning to an 80-minute CD and adding a two to four-second inter-track gap.
+- Burning CDs (for those still doing that): Total time on most playlists has been kept enough below 80 minutes to prevent overrunning space when burning to an 80-minute CD and adding a two to four-second inter-track gap.
 In cases where the total time exceeds this length, I’ve indicated a candidate track or two for elimination to bring the time below the 80-minute limit.

 - Track volume adjustment: With massage playlists in particular, it’s important that the volume of individual tracks is consistent from one to the next so any given track is not overpowering in comparison to the others.
 The open-source ReplayGain algorithm that takes into account perceived loudness (by the human ear) rather than basing volume adjustment on peak normalization is probably the most sophisticated of these that’s available for consumer use.
 While iTunes’ built-in Sound Check algorithm reportedly uses a similar method, in my experience it doesn’t work nearly as well.

 - Two popular applications, with versions for both Windows and Mac, that employ the ReplayGain implementation are iVolume and beaTunes.
 Both work in concert with iTunes by changing the ID3 tag and iTunNorm tag data used by Sound Check to adjust playback volume.
 With this approach, the adjustments are undoable and don’t change anything in the actual sound files themselves.